cheongalc/hawkeye/README.md

 # hawkeye
-Chrome extension that allows you to see all speaker notes at once and edit them in Google Slides to have a top-level view of your presentation script
+Chrome extension that allows users to view all speaker notes at once in Google Slides and edit them to have a top-level, consolidated view of their presentation script